eBay/tsv-utils/README.md

 ### tsv-filter

-Filters lines by making numeric and string comparisons against individual fields.
+Filters lines by making tests against individual fields.
 Multiple tests can be specified in a single call.
 A variety of numeric and string comparison operators are available as well as regular expressions.
 Example:
 ```
 $ tsv-filter --ge 3:100 --le 3:200 --str-eq 4:red file.tsv
 ```